google/WebFundamentals/src/content/en/updates/2018/02/devtools.md

 the HTML document that was sent over the network*.
 If you have a script that dynamically adds styles to an HTML document, **Local Overrides** still won't be able to detect those changes.

-## Bonus tip: Blackbox framework scripts to make event listener breakpoints more useful {: #tip }
+## Bonus tip: Blackbox framework scripts to make Event Listener Breakpoints more useful {: #tip }

 Note: This section is not related to Chrome 66.
 It's just a bonus tip about an existing feature that you may find useful.